 Prior to his appointment to the bench, Judge Michel was assistant district attorney in the Office of the Deputy District Attorney for Investigations in Philadelphia from 1966-74, as well as a Second Lieutenant in the United States Army Reserve from 1966-72.
 From 1974-75, he was the Assistant Watergate Special Prosecutor, and from 1975-76 was assistant counsel to the United States Senate Select Committee on Intelligence.
 He then became the deputy chief and Koreagate prosecutor for the Public Integrity Section of the United States Department of Justice from 1976-88.
 He was the associate deputy U.S. attorney general in 1978 and in 1981 became counsel and administrative assistant to U.S. Senator Arlen Specter until his judicial appointment.
 He has served as adjunct faculty at several institutions of higher education including the George Washington University Law School and John Marshall Law School.
-In 2012 he joined the Intellectual Property Advisory Council at the University Of Akron School Of Law.
+In 2012 he joined the Intellectual Property Advisory Council at the University of Akron School of Law.

-Judge Michel has been the recipient of numerous awards including the Jefferson Medal, the Frederico Award, the Katz-Kiley Prize, the Eli Whitney Prize, the Sedona Conference® Lifetime Achievement Award, and awards by the ABA Section of Intellectual Property, AIPLA, IPO, the Linn Intellectual Property American Inn of Court, and other leading organizations.
+Judge Michel has been the recipient of numerous and was in the inaugural class of the IPWatchdog Masters™ Hall of Fame.
+He has also received awards including the Jefferson Medal, the Frederico Award, the Katz-Kiley Prize, the Eli Whitney Prize, the Sedona Conference® Lifetime Achievement Award, and awards by the ABA Section of Intellectual Property, AIPLA, IPO, the Linn Intellectual Property American Inn of Court, and other leading organizations.
 He was named one of the 50 most influential leaders in intellectual property in the world by Managing Intellectual Property magazine and inducted into Intellectual Asset Management magazine’s International Hall of Fame.

-Judge Michel earned his B.A. from Williams College in 1963 and his J.D. from the University of Virginia in 1966
+Judge Michel earned his B.A. from Williams College in 1963 and his J.D. from the University of Virginia in 1966.